Jenan-Ibrahim/Turtlebot_Navigation/README.md

 _1/ Click the "2D Nav Goal" button in the RViz menu._

 _2/ Click on the map to set the destination of the robot and drag the green arrow toward the direction where the robot will be facing._

+_"The Turtlebot should start moving to the destination."_